 - Parent Coaching

-We have a licensed clinical social worker on staff to assist parents with questions about discipline and child behavior and to consult with teachers.
-View the Social Worker page.
+Our Director of Family Resources/Occupational Therapist and our Clinical Consultant/LCSW are available to assist parents with questions about discipline and child behavior and to consult with teachers.

 - Parent Education – Workshops, Discussion Groups, Newsletters, Resource Library